Proud to be a Canadian Company

 9. Do you have Boston or Snooker Rails?

-Most modern tables have standard triangular shaped rails and a wide-open pocket for a larger set of billiard balls.
-However, some older tables and larger tables can have snooker rails, which are square shape and accommodate a smaller ball.
+Most modern tables have standard triangular shaped rails and a wide-open square-cut pocket for a larger set of billiard balls.
+However, some tables and larger tables can have snooker rails, where the cushions have a square nose and accommodate a smaller ball.

 10. Are the cushions still good?

-Over time, the rubber in billiard rails deteriorate naturally.
+Over time, the rubber in billiard rails deteriorates naturally.
 Rail cushion rubber should have a life span of 20 to 50 years, but this can be shorter with either misuse or improper storage.
-Anytime you are planning on reclothing the table, you should check the rubber quality, as spending money reclothing a rail only to pull the cloth off again to recushion it is a waste of money.
+Anytime you are planning on re-clothing the table, you should check the rubber quality, as spending money re-clothing a rail only to pull the cloth off again to re-cushion it is a waste of money.
 Rubber should not be hard.
 Generally, rolling a ball against a rail and listening to the rebound will give you some clue if it has gone dead.
-If the rubber produces a hard thunk sound or you are unable to squeeze the rubber or find particularly soft areas, it may be time to change them.
+If the rubber produces a hard “thunk” sound or you are unable to squeeze the rubber or find particularly soft areas, it may be time to change them.

-Recushioning rails is a labour-intensive proposition, and the job cannot be done on site.
-The rails will need to be brought to our shop where the cushion rubber will be pulled from the rails and new rubber will be cut, shaped, and attached to the rail before reclothing and bringing them back to install them.
+Re-cushioning rails is a labor-intensive proposition, and the job cannot be done on site.
+The rails will need to be brought to our shop where the cushion rubber will be removed from the rails, the rail faces sanded, and new rubber will be cut, shaped, and attached to the rail before re-clothing and bringing them back to install them.

 11. Is the cloth in good condition?